10 Golf Tips for Women

 When you get your swing straightened out, and the wrist hinge and left arm position all fall into place, you will be glad you have this extra speed.

 As a female beginner golfer, it becomes effortless to fall in love with one golf club and use it throughout the entire golf course.
 However, this won’t help your golf game long term.

 It is really important to learn how to use each of your golf clubs.
 In addition, you will want to learn your individual club distances and ways to hit both low and high shots.

 I’ve met many women beginner golfers that get stuck on their 5 hybrid and use it around the entire course.
-Challenge yourself to use all the clubs in your bag, and your experience will be considerably better.
+Challenge yourself to use all the clubs in your bag (Callaway is making some of the best womens golf irons right now), and your experience will be considerably better.